-The affairs of the NBA are managed, administered, directed and controlled as per Rules and Bye-laws approved by the Executive Committee (EC), the General Council and the Chairman of the AICTE.
+The affairs of the NBA are managed, administered, directed and controlled as per Rules and Bye-laws approved by the Executive Committee (EC) and ratified by the General Council (GC).
 The Executive Committee of the NBA for the purpose of Societies Registration Act consists of the following members:

-(i) Chairperson - appointed as per the procedure given under Rules 37 and 38 of memorandum of association and rules of the NBA.

-(ii) Vice-Chairperson of the All India Council for Technical Education.

-- ex-officio

-(iii) Additional Secretary /Joint Secretary, MHRD, Department of Education dealing with

-Technical Education or his/ her nominee.

--ex-officio

-(iv) Secretary of statutory, regulatory bodies for higher, technical and professional education like other specialty Councils (UGC, AICTE, NCTE, Council for Architecture and Council of Pharmacy etc.). -ex-officio

-(v) Four Secretaries of Higher & Technical Education of State Governments nominated by the President. -ex-officio

-(vi) Four academicians and two experts from industry nominated by the President.

--ex-officio

-(vii) Two experts from academia or industry nominated by the Central Government.

--ex-officio

-(viii) The Executive Committee may co-opt maximum two experts in the field of accreditation from India and/or abroad. -ex- officio

-(ix) Member Secretary of the General Council of the NBA is the Member Secretary of the Executive Committee.
+- (i) Chairperson appointed as per the procedure given under Rules 34 of MoA and Rules of the NBA. - (ii) Chairperson of the All India Council for Technical Education. ex-officio - (iii) Additional Secretary /Joint Secretary in department of higher education of Central Government dealing with technical education or his/her nominee. ex-officio - (iv) Chairperson or President of one of the statutory authorities established by Act of Parliament for coordinating, determining and regulating the standards of higher and/or

+- technical and professional education in their respective field, to be nominated by Central Government or his/her nominee. ex-officio - (v) Four Secretaries of Higher & Technical Education of State Governments to be nominated by the Chairperson. ex-officio - (vi) Four academicians to be nominated by the Chairperson, from a panel of names approved by the General Council. - Four experts from industry to be nominated by the Chairperson, from a panel of names approved by the General Council. - (vii) Two experts from professional bodies or industry to be nominated by the Central Government. - (viii) The Executive Committee may co-opt maximum two experts in the field of accreditation from India and/or abroad. - (ix) Member Secretary of the General Council of NBA is the Member Secretary of the Executive Committee.

+The term of the nominated members is three years.